Bugs in Quantum Computing Platforms: An Empirical Study: Methodology

 \subsubsection{Identifying Components, Symptoms, and Recurring Bug Patterns}

-Addressing RQ2, RQ3, and RQ4, we annotate all bugs w.r.t. the component a bug is in, the symptom through which a bug manifests, and any recurring patterns a bug belongs to.
+Addressing RQ2, RQ3, and RQ4, we annotate all bugs with respect to the component a bug is in, the symptom through which a bug manifests, and any recurring patterns a bug belongs to.
 To create these annotations, we repeatedly inspect all bugs while refining the annotations and discussing unclear annotations among the authors.
 While inspecting a bug, we consider not only the actual code change, but also its commit message, any associated issues, and any discussion among the developers, e.g., as part of a pull request.
 We may annotate a bug with multiple components and multiple bug patterns.
 For example, if the affected code is at the interface between two components, then we annotate the bug with both components.
 In contrast, each bug has a single symptom.
 If we cannot associate a specific kind of annotation to a bug based on all information available to us, then we leave this bug unannotated.
 In total, the annotation process results on \totElementaryAnnotations{} annotations added to the \totRealBugAnnotated{} studied bugs.